 “Engage internal stakeholders – ask them all to complete a quick survey of what they like / don’t like about your brand, and most importantly how they think your customers see your brand.”

-If you’ve got the budget, you can take this a step further by bringing in external branding experts, and combine these with insights from colleagues and customers.
+If you’ve got the budget, you can take this a step further by bringing in external branding experts, and combine their feedback with insights from colleagues and customers.
 This triumvirate of feedback is recommended by Nikki Hamilton too:

 “I recommend brand audits to be a collaborative effort.
 To get the best result you need to bring in three types of experts; branding experts, expert voices from within the company itself, and, where possible, customers.
 In my experience, companies have great insights into their areas of expertise, clients have great insights into gaps the company can improve on, and branding experts can bring all of these aspects together to determine how well the brand messaging is being applied and perceived.”

 A final tip on feedback sources: wherever possible, base your audit on hard data.
-Use a brand tracking tool, check your website traffic, social media analytics, competitor data, and other sources that enable you to objectively gauge whether your branding is pulling in the customers you’re actually targeting.
+Use brand tracking, check your website traffic, social media analytics, competitor data, and other sources that enable you to objectively gauge whether your branding is pulling in the customers you’re actually targeting.